Day 33 – God’s Image-Bearers can Only be Satisfied in Him; Lust can Never Satisfy

 While God’s wrath comes for the world’s sin.

-No debt to lust, but to Jesus alone we owe,
+No debt to lust, but to Jesus alone I owe,

-A life of love, a raging river to overflow.
+A life of love, a rushing river to overflow.

 So, fix your eyes on Christ enthroned above,